Ethan-Goetsch/Transistor/README.md

 2. Database User with permissions to access and read data from all tables
 3. Database credentials

-To specify credentials to use, navigate to: "Transistor/src/main/resources/Credentials.txt" Replace "username" and "password" values with Database credentials.
+To specify credentials to use, navigate to: "Transistor/src/main/resources/Credentials.txt".
+If the file does not exist, please create a new file called "Credentials.txt".

+Add this:
+{
+"url": "jdbc:mysql://localhost:3306/",
+"username": "test",
+"password": "test"
+}
+Replace "username" and "password" values with your User credentials to the Database.
 Ensure user credentials has required permissions.

 To run the application, go to "Program.java" and run the main method.